ml31415/numpy-groupies/README.md

 **Note on performance.** The `order` of the output is unlikely to affect performance of `aggregate` (although it may affect your downstream usage of that output), however the order of multidimensional `a` or `group_idx` can affect performance:  in Form 4 it is best if columns are contiguous in memory within `group_idx`, i.e. `group_idx[:, 99]` corresponds to a contiguous chunk of memory; in Form 3 it's best if all the data in `a` for `group_idx[i]` is contiguous, e.g. if `axis=1` then we want `a[:, 55]` to be contiguous.

 ### Available functions
 By default, `aggregate` assumes you want to sum the values within each group, however you can specify another function using the `func` kwarg.
-This `func` can be any custom callable, however in normal use you will probably want one of the following optimized functions:
+This `func` can be any custom callable, however you will likely want one of the following optimized functions.
+Note that not all functions might be provided by all implementations.

 * `'sum'` - sum of items within each group (see example above).
 * `'prod'` - product of items within each group